David Collier (political scientist): Shaping the Political Arena

 The second theoretical contribution of Shaping the Political Arena concerns Latin American politics.
-In this regard, Shaping the Political Arena showed how the way in which labor was incorporated into national political institutions had a major and enduring effect on the subsequent evolution of a country’s party system and political regimes.
+In this regard, Shaping the Political Arena showed how the way in which labor was incorporated into national political institutions had a major and enduring effect on the subsequent evolution of a country's party system and political regimes.
 Counterintuitively, where the role of labor was greater and where it participated more, the resulting political regime was more stable.
 This argument was examined through an ambitious comparative historical analysis of eight countries over a period of five decades that relied on four paired comparisons.
 One of the most controversial pairings was Brazil and Chile; this pairing was questioned by many Latin Americanists and experts on labor in Latin America.
 In retrospect, however, this choice has been vindicated.
 Nowadays it has become commonplace to see Brazil and Chile as exemplifying a common trajectory with regard to political and economic development.
 In brief, Shaping the Political Arena makes a major theoretical contribution through its elaboration of a critical juncture and path dependency model and also stands as the most ambitious and systematic work on Latin America in the tradition of comparative-historical analysis.

 Methodology

-A second strand of Collier’s work focuses on methodology, an area in which Collier has focused attention of setting standards for rigorous qualitative research, as well as multi-method work that combines qualitative and quantitative methods.
+A second strand of Collier's work focuses on methodology, an area in which Collier has focused attention on setting standards for rigorous qualitative research, as well as multi-method work that combines qualitative and quantitative methods.
 Collier's key publications on methodology are the co-edited Rethinking Social Inquiry: Diverse Tools, Shared Standards (2004/2010) and The Oxford Handbook of Political Methodology (2008).